Rescued by Ruby: Production

 In February 2021, it was announced that Grant Gustin would star in the film.

 Release

 The film was released on Netflix on March 17, 2022.

 Reception

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 88% based on 8 reviews, with an average rating of 6.9/10.

-On the week from 21 to 28 of March, the film had 311 million viewing minutes, ranking fourth on Nielsen's top movie chart of that week, and on Netflix's Top 10 English-language films, it placed second.
+On the week from 21 to 28 of March, the film had 311 million viewing minutes, ranking fourth on Nielsen's top movie chart of that week, and it placed second on Netflix's Top 10 English-language films.